PoisotLab/ms_metaweb_transfer/README.md

 algorithms, in these situations, can act as data generators
 [@Hoffmann2019MacLea]: in this perspective, high quality observational data can be supplemented with synthetic data coming from predictive models, which increases the volume of information available for inference.
+Indeed,
+@Strydom2021RoaPre suggest that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist; indeed, with a probabilistic metaweb, we can consider that the metaweb represents an aggregation of informative priors on the interactions.

-@Cirtwill2019QuaFra previously made the point that network inference techniques based on Bayesian approaches would perform far better in the presence of an interaction-level informative prior; the desirable properties of such a prior would be that it is expressed as a probability, preferably representing a Bernoulli event, the value of which would be representative of relevant biological processes (probability of predation in this case).
+Related to the last point, @Cirtwill2019QuaFra show that network inference techniques based on Bayesian approaches would perform far better in the presence of an interaction-level informative prior; the desirable properties of such a prior would be that it is expressed as a probability, preferably representing a Bernoulli event, the value of which would be representative of relevant biological processes (probability of predation in this case).
 We argue that the probability returned at the very last step of our framework may serve as this